 Professional Services Contracts – Professional Service Contracts are contracts that involve the services of individuals or organizations possessing specialized license, certification, educational degree, or high degree of technical skill and experience, such as attorneys, physicians, electricians, plumbers, engineers, consultants, (for which a state license is required) auditors, private architectural firms, professional engineering firms, environmental and land surveying firms, and construction management services.
 In selecting a Professional Services vendor, the Board uses as its basis for the selection, demonstrated competence and qualifications for the type of services to be performed in conjunction with the assurance of fair and reasonable prices to the County.
 State law often provides for particular processes be adhered to when hiring some professionals, so County Counsel’s Office should be consulted early in the process.

 Rate Contracts – Rate Contracts do not specify a total amount for the contract term; instead they list rates for services and/or goods that can be purchased a la carte under the contract.
 A Rate Contract has the same bidding requirements as a Contract for Personal Services.
-Rate Contracts must be approved and executed by the Board regardless of the amount expected to be paid under the contract.
+Rate Contracts as well as addendums must be approved and executed by the Board regardless of the amount expected to be paid under the contract.

 Master Agreements – A Master Agreement is a contract that can cover the entire County.
 One Master Agreement is executed, and then multiple services and purchases can be made through service agreements or purchase orders.
 Master Agreements also allow for multiple departments to purchase goods or services under one agreement.
 To request departmental use of an existing Master Agreement, please complete the Departmental Request – Master Agreement form, located as Attachment A, and route through DocuSign for signatures.
 For a list of Master Agreements and request form, please contact the County Administrative Office.